piratos/llmfilters/README.md

 <img src="https://github.com/piratos/llmfilters/blob/main/llmfilters/assets/logo.png" width="600" height="500">

-LLM Filters is a project that demonstrates the use of language models (LLMs) to create a pipeline for processing and filtering text data.
-It provides a framework for building custom filters using LLMs, and includes managers for integrating with messaging systems such as RabbitMQ and Kafka.
+LLM Filters is a pipeline library for processing and filtering text data that go in and out from LLM engines.
+It provides a framework for building custom filters, and includes managers for integrating with messaging systems such as RabbitMQ and Kafka.

+When building an LLM based app, you want to control data going into the model, like the length, profanity removal, fact checking etc. and you want to control data out, to verify whether the LLM is hallucinating, fact checking etc.

+the building blocks are Filterblocks, the message is passed through a set of filterblocks and each one of them has a couple of possible actions:

+- Modify the message (like removing profanity)
+- Passing the message to the next block (with or without modifying it)
+- Halting the pipeline and preventing the message to go to the LLM
+- Adding metadata to the message, which can be used by other filterblocks or can be used to prepare the final prompt going to the user or to the LLM.

 ## Project Structure